craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 Groups of Kobold who commit a grievous crime are sentenced to Kailkeep's Hells.
 Some Kobold who feel they have no other prospects volunteer as to enter the Hells as a Champion of Kailkeep.

 The many kobold "civilians" who work and keep Kailkeep, both Hells and Proper, enjoy spending time with their clutchmates and watching the higher levels of the Hells on their free time.
 Some lucky kobold make good bets on particular newcomers and make spectacular winnings.
+Generally, they spend this newfound wealth investing in prospects, betting again, then losing, but some keep winning and the economy of Kailkeep flows.

 #### Inhabitants of Kailkeep
 There are two large categories of creatures that Inhabit Kailkeep, those with and those without "true" intelligence, ie language, planning, that stuff.